 Our school had its initial visit from an accrediting organization and are waiting for the results of the review commission.
 Can we set up an “a-g” course list now?

-No. Only those high schools that are accredited are eligible to establish a UC course list.
+No. Only those high schools that are accredited are eligible to establish an "a-g" course list.
 Once you have received notification of your term of initial accreditation you may begin the process of setting up an “a-g” course list.
 A copy of the notification letter from the regional accrediting organization is required to complete the New School Information Form.

-Once we submit the New School Information Form, how long does it take for UC to approve our school and establish our course list?
+Once we submit the School Registration Form, how long does it take for UC to approve our school and establish our course list?

-It takes about three to four weeks for the High School Articulation unit to assess and verify the information provided on your New School Information Form and to set up an "a-g" course list.
+It takes about three to four weeks for the High School Articulation unit to assess and verify the information provided on your School Registration Form and to set up an "a-g" course list.
 Depending on the time of year and volume of new schools, this may take longer.
-When a course list has been established, you will receive an e-mail notification with your login information to access the Online Update website to begin submitting your courses for UC approval.
+When a course list has been established, you will receive an e-mail notification with instructions on how to create login credentials for the A-G Course Management Portal (CMP) to begin submitting courses for "a-g" approval.